SavOK/dash_plot/Readme.md

 All vs. All data.
  Alignment done by [HH-suite3 v3.1](https://github.com/soedinglab/hh-suite7)
-**IMPORTANT** Too save time and space alignment with probability below 10% and less then 30 residues long are not shown
+**IMPORTANT** Too save time and space, alignments with probability below 10% and less then 30 residues long are not shown

-Loads huge heatmap 2Kx2K and some details histograms contains 100K points Please be pateins loads can take up too 2 minutes.
+Loads huge heatmap (2Kx2K) and some details.
+Histograms contains 100K points.
+Please be patient, loads can take up to 2 minutes.

 ## Required packages
 `numpy => 1.18.4`